-200 litre drum set 6.0m from jump, placed in centre of course
+200 litre drum set 6.0m from jump, placed in centre of course i.
+Knocks down the hurdle, drum or peg ii.
+Third refusal at hurdle, first two refusals loss of time.

 Peg set 6.0m from drum, placed in centre of course